sourcegraph/about/handbook/sales/common_customer_questions.md

 > - Technical support.
 Your developers already rely on Sourcegraph, and a day of reduced productivity if Sourcegraph goes down costs you far more than the price of the paid tiers.
 > - Ease and security of official builds.
 If you run the open-source version of Sourcegraph, you'll need to build the Docker images on your own, which requires writing and maintaining your own build scripts and tracking our release calendar.
 Using the official builds saves you the hassle and ensures you'll have regular updates available (and immediate updates when a critical security issue is discovered in Sourcegraph or any other related infrastructure, such as OpenSSL or PostgreSQL).

+## My organization uses GitHub.
+What does using Sourcegraph offer us?

+TODO

+## My organization uses GitLab.
+What does using Sourcegraph offer us?

+TODO

+## My organization uses Bitbucket Server.
+What does using Sourcegraph offer us?

+TODO

+## My organization uses Bitbucket Cloud.
+What does using Sourcegraph offer us?

+TODO

 ## Needs answer

 - What’s the recommended resource provisioning on our end for optimal search performance at scale?